Concepts

 ❗️ | FailedToApply | -- | -- |

-If all patches were applied successfully, StormForge then attempts to validate the rollout.
+If the entire recommendation was applied successfully, StormForge then attempts to validate the rollout.

-After successfully applying all patches in a recommendation, StormForge monitors the workload status for 5 minutes (default value).
+After successfully applying a recommendation (whether by using patches or by using a webhook), StormForge monitors the workload status for 5 minutes (default value).
 If the workload enters an error state while being monitored, StormForge rolls back the applied recommendation and sets the recommendation status to FailedToApply (❗️).

 During this monitoring period, StormForge checks for conditions such as CPU throttling, OOMKills, CrashLookBackOff, pod start-up time, and so on.